Home Home

 2. Quantification of functional differentiation of the Russian system of higher education along the "mass - elite" and "general - professional" lines.

-3. Analysis of accessibility of higher education for different social groups in various subsystems of higher education.
+3. Analysis of accessibility of higher education for different social groups in various subsystems of higher education: (1) mass general; (2) mass professional; (3) elite general; (4) elite professions; identification of differences in accessibility of these subsystems.

 4. Analysis of relations between the character of accessibility of higher education and accessibility of upward social mobility channels.